mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 [^4]: I like the term "revelation principle" used by Yoni and Sutton.
 [^5]: Protocols often use two voting rounds to finalize.
 The second round ensures safety during asynchrony by preventing secret quorums.
 Intuitively, it does so by bringing the network a step closer to common knowledge - a secondary quorum must know about a preliminary one.
 [^6]: There are some caveats here for naive protocols e.g. uncle blocks.
+[^7]: The "original" says "integrity is doing the right thing, even when no one is watching".
+I have seen it misattributed to C.S Lewis, maybe due to the thematic resonance with his apologist views.
+At any rate, in our field I hope _everyone_ is watching all the time - the whole is to avoid _hoping_ for integrity.
+[^8]: UTXOs have built-in ordering by their very native as "directed envelopes".
+In Ethereum, each user controls the ordering on its transactions using sequence numbers, known in the Ethereum ecosystem as account nonces.
+Furthermore, there is literature on fair-ordering protocols that impose causality relations on the ledger.
+[^9]: We could and probably should have used exchange rates and not prices, but the passage to cardinals somehow simplifies the subsequent bit about common knowledge in my opinion.